 - · Automatic protocol detection (default),

-- Application protocol,
+- · Application protocol,

 - IP protocol.

 - Ethernet protocol.

 Application protocol The advantage of this choice is being able to apply application analysis on a port other that the default port.
 When this protocol type is selected: Application protocol: Select the desired protocol from the drop-down list.
 IP protocol: the IP protocols concerned will change according to the selected application protocol.
 IP protocol When this protocol type is selected: Application protocol: No application analysis.
 IP protocol: Select the desired protocol from the drop-down list.
 Additional fields may appear depending on the protocol selected.
 Ethernet protocol When this protocol type is selected, select the desired Ethernet protocol from the drop-down list.
 Options Log level Logging traffic allows facilitating diagnosis and troubleshooting.
 The results will be stored in the filter log files.
-NAT inside IPsec tunnel (before encryption, after decryption) If the option has been selected, the encryption policy will be applied to the translated traffic.
-The NAT operation is performed just before encryption by the IPsec module when packets are sent and after decryption when packets are received.
+NAT inside IPsec tunnel (before encryption, after decryption) re translated traffic.
+The NAT operation is performed just before encryption by the IPsec